Curse of Coogan's Bluff: Background and origin of the curse

-Although the actual curse began in 1958, the story goes back to 1918 when Eddie Grant was killed while fighting in World War I. The team honored him with a commemorative plaque on the center field wall at the Polo Grounds.
+Although the actual curse began in 1958, the story goes back to 1918 when Eddie Grant was killed while fighting in World War I. The team honored him with a commemorative plaque on the center field wall at the Polo Grounds (which was located on a piece of land in New York called "Coogan's Bluff," so named for its owner/developer, James J. Coogan).
 While the franchise was based in New York, the Giants won five World Series titles, with the longest drought between titles being 21 years.
 The last championship as the New York Giants came against the Cleveland Indians in 1954, notably featuring Willie Mays' famous catch in Game 1.

 In the 1950s, Giants' owner Horace Stoneham began to consider moving the team to another city while needing a new stadium to replace the crumbling Polo Grounds.
 San Francisco mayor George Christopher negotiated with Stoneham, approving the move to San Francisco starting with the 1958 season.
 The approval caused the upset Giants fans to storm the field during the last home game before the relocation, stealing the Eddie Grant plaque and losing the team identity.
 Following the move, upset Giants' fans in New York allegedly placed a hex on the San Francisco Giants, claiming the franchise would never win the World Series while based in San Francisco.
 Many believed all of the team's good luck is in New York.